ajrcarey/pdfium-render/README.md

 Some functions and type definitions have been renamed or revised since their initial implementations.
 The initial implementations are still available but are marked as deprecated.
 These deprecated items will be removed in release 0.9.0.

+A small number of functions in the Pdfium API are gated behind compile-time flags when compiling Pdfium.
+Release 0.8.25 introduced new crate features to control whether these functions are included in the `PdfiumLibraryBindings` trait.

+* `pdfium_use_skia`: includes SKIA-specific functions in `PdfiumLibraryBindings`.
+You must bind to a build of Pdfium that was compiled with the `PDF_USE_SKIA` flag, or using these functions will fail.
+* `pdfium_use_win32`: includes Windows-specific functions in `PdfiumLibraryBindings`.
+You must bind to a build of Pdfium that was compiled with the `_WIN32` flag, or using these functions will fail.
+This feature requires the `windows` crate.
+* `pdfium_enable_xfa`: includes XFA-specific functions in `PdfiumLibraryBindings`.
+You must bind to a build of Pdfium that was compiled with the `PDF_ENABLE_XFA` flag, or using these functions will fail.
+* `pdfium_enable_v8`: includes V8-specific functions in `PdfiumLibraryBindings`.
+You must bind to a build of Pdfium that was compiled with the `PDF_ENABLE_V8` flag, or using these functions will fail.

 ## Version history